-You have cat people and you have dog people, but here in New York we have cat and dog towns.
+You have cat people and you have dog people, but in New York State, we have cat and dog towns.
 Or, at least we used to.

-Back in the day, in the summer of 2008, two towns went head to head, competing for the best city strolls: Catskill had the cats, and Hudson had the dogs.
+Back in the day, in the summer of 2008, two towns along the Hudson River went head to head, competing for the best city strolls: Catskill had the cat statues, and Hudson had the dogs.
 Personally, I’m a dog person and I greatly enjoyed seeing those imaginative dog sculptures, but I haven’t seen them since.

 Did the cat people win?
-That would be my guess given the dearth of dog sculptures in subsequent years, and the annual return of the Catskill cats–now for a seventh year.
-We caught up with them as the cat art was being placed around town in mid May, 2011.
+That would be my guess given the dearth of dog sculptures in subsequent years, and the annual return of the Catskill cats in the annual Cat-n-Around Catskill summer-long celebration in Catskill, New York.

-In a workshop on Main Street, Saturday Night Feline was mounted on a base before heading out for installation.
+When we visited the little town among the Catskill Mountains, we saw Saturday Night Feline In a workshop on Main Street.
+It was mounted on a base before heading out for installation.
 I didn’t get to see where this cat ended up, but I wouldn’t be surprised to find both these guys dancing in the street à la John Travolta.

 Catskill Cats are Works of Art